solarsnake/coveralls-demo-ruby/README.md

 </details>

-Then use this branch to verify the changes you've made.
+After forking the project, refer back to [this branch](https://github.com/afinetooth/coveralls-demo-ruby/tree/travis) to verify the changes you've made.
 (Consider it your cheatsheet.)

 ## Config steps